LIFE Dee River

 establishing and building long-term positive relationships with key stakeholders during and beyond the life of the project

-We will carry out over 6km of habitat improvement in the river including the addition of more than 4,000 tonnes of gravel, 4,500 tonnes of boulders, and 1,000 tonnes of woody material.
+We will carry out over 6km of habitat improvement in the river including the addition of thousands of tonnes of gravel, boulders and woody material.
+We have already introduced over 5,500 tonnes of material into the river during the first half of the project, with more to be added in the next two years.

-We will improve forestry infrastructure by installing two river crossings and blocking 21 forest drain culverts which will reduce pollution risk in 600ha of forestry in the SAC catchment.
+We have improved forestry infrastructure by installing a river crossing and upgrading 11 forest drain culverts which will reduce pollution risk in 600ha of forestry in the SAC catchment.

 By working closely with farmers, we will help improve agricultural practices to reduce the input of nutrients, chemicals and sediment entering the SAC.